JamieBarlow/weekend-bankhol/README.md

 - DD claims at the start of a calendar year will result in lead-up processes that need to occur in the previous calendar year.
 The app therefore factors in non-processing dates from later in the previous year (bank holidays and weekends).
 For ad hoc, manually added non-working dates, the user is also asked to provide these for both current and previous calendar years.
 - In some cases, follow-up processes will spill over to the next calendar year, so weekends from early in the following year will also be accounted for.
 - The gap of 3 working days between the DD Dedupe Report process and the Claim Run presents some logical challenges that can easily lead to manual error.
 A user attempting to calculate this manually might presume that you simply need to find the date 3 days before the claim run, check whether this lands on a non-processing day, and then adjust (shift back 1 working day) as necessary.
 However, non-working days *between* these 2 dates will also need to be accounted for.
 The app therefore needs to shift the date back 1 day at a time, checking that this is a valid processing day *each time* , and shifting back the required number of days on each iteration.
 - The app works with a range of date formats: the 'YYYY-MM-DD' format returned by the UK Gov API, the 'DD/MM/YYYY' format (required for DD display and validation), and instances of the [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 All calculations are performed using the JavaScript Date object, so this is reliant on a series of conversion functions.
-These have been unit-tested - see the [Testing and Debugging](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) section.
+These have been unit-tested - see the [Testing and Debugging](https://github.com/JamieBarlow/weekend-bankhol/edit/master/README.md#testing-and-debugging-computer) section.

 ## Upcoming features :hourglass:

+- Further automated unit-testing and integration-testing (currently tests apply to date conversion functionality)
 - Export functionality (Excel format)
 - Claim date flexibility: the app is currently limited to claims on the 5th or 19th per month, but this can vary per organisation or via agreement with the participating bank.